Jurisdiction of the Ethics Commission

 - "classified” City employees (i.e., rank and file employees, including police officers and parking enforcement officers);

 - members of community planning groups and town councils;

 - elections outside the City of San Diego (such as the City of Chula Vista, the County of San Diego);

 - open meeting laws (Brown Act).

-Where do I file a complaint concerning an ethical issue not within the Ethics Commission’s jurisdiction?
+Where do I file a complaint concerning an ethical issue not within the ethics commission’s jurisdiction?

 Do not file it with the Ethics Commission.
 The Commission is not authorized to conduct investigations concerning issues outside its jurisdiction.
 If relevant, consider submitting your complaint to the City's hotline for waste, fraud and abuse.
-Complaints regarding police misconduct can be filed with the Citizens’ Review Board on Police Practices.
+Complaints regarding police misconduct can be filed with the Commission on Police Practices.
 You may also want to search the City’s website to find the City department responsible for the subject matter of your complaint.